zwets/blast-galley/README.md

 and [NCBI](http://www.ncbi.nlm.nih.gov/tools/primer-blast/) do the same thing and probably do it better and faster.
-However they report only positives, which made me curious if it is possible to estimate the false negative rate for a primer using on just BLAST data.
+However they report only positives, which made me curious if it is possible to estimate the false negative rate for a primer using only BLAST data.

-The script works except for the false negative extension which I am working on now.
-It is self-contained; the usual `-h|--help` option gives documentation.
+The script works and is self-contained; the usual `-h|--help` option gives documentation.

 ### taxo